brittlewis12/witness-budgets/witness-budgets.md

 For AI safety and automation in algorithmic domains, we need **both** properties.
 This framework tracks operational content (via witness budgets) while taking verification as a baseline requirement for all formalized mathematics.

-### 8.4 "What about interactive/PCP proofs?
+### 8.4 "What about interactive proofs/PCP (Probabilistically Checkable Proofs)?
 You're ignoring other verification approaches."

 **Objection:** Probabilistically Checkable Proofs and interactive proof systems provide efficient verification without requiring witnesses.
 Your framework ignores an entire approach to verification.

 **Response:**
-Not ignoring - acknowledging as **complementary**.
+Not ignoring — acknowledging as **complementary**.
 See Appendix D for detailed comparison of verification channels (constructive witnesses, classical proofs, PCPs).

 **In brief:** Different approaches serve different purposes.
 For AI producing **algorithmic mathematics** (certified software, numerical methods), constructive witnesses are optimal because they provide the operational content needed for execution and composition.
 PCP/interactive proofs excel at efficient verification and succinctness but don't provide extractable algorithms for computational applications.

-### 8.5 "Lean's mathlib is classical - this is impractical"
+### 8.5 "Lean's mathlib is classical — this is impractical"

 **Objection:** The main formal mathematics library (mathlib) is predominantly classical.
 You're asking people to redo massive amounts of work.
 This is impractical.

 **Response:**
-We're NOT proposing to replace mathlib.
+We're not proposing to replace mathlib.
 We're proposing:

 1. **Constructive subsets:** Explicitly mark and maintain C0–C2 subsets of mathlib
 2. **New formalization:** For applied mathematics (optimization, numerical analysis), target constructive from the start